argonne-lcf/drdoc/README.md

 # Dr. Doc

-Dr. Doc is currently a toy but a useful project to improve documentation files by identifying and correcting grammar, formatting errors, and broken links using large language models.
+Dr. Doc is currently a toy but useful project to improve documentation files by identifying and correcting grammar, formatting errors, and broken links using large language models.
 Currently, this project uses the **Argo API**, which provides access to OpenAI models for Argonne researchers.
-Future updates will include support for other models, structured output to simplify prompts as well as GitHub and GitLab actions for continuous integration.
+Future updates will include support for other models, structured output to simplify prompts, as well as GitHub and GitLab actions for continuous integration.

 ## Features